ST Aerospace A-4SU Super Skyhawk: A-4SU and TA-4SU Super Skyhawk

-In 1985, as a result of four A-4S being written off in separate accidents, coupled with the low serviceability of the original batch of A-4S, investigations conducted by RSAF revealed that although there was plenty of fuselage life left, the Wright J65 turbojet engines in use by the Skyhawks were too old and the associated spare parts were becoming both difficult and expensive to obtain.
+In 1985, as a result of four A-4S being written off in separate accidents, coupled with the low serviceability of the original batch of A-4S, investigations conducted by RSAF revealed that although much of the fuselage's life remained, the Wright J65 engines used were too old and the associated spare parts were becoming both difficult and expensive to obtain.
 Consequently, the RSAF decided to upgrade the A-4S/TA-4S rather than to replace them.

-With SAI contracted as the main contractor for the upgrading project and a non-afterburning General Electric F404-GE-100D turbofan engine selected as the new engine, the upgrading project would later be extended to cover the entire fleet of newer A-4S-1s as well as taking the opportunity to completely modernize the avionics package (newly installed equipment now included a Pave Penny laser seeker mounted in the nose, an Inertial navigation system (INS), a Tactical air navigation system (TACAN), fore & aft Radar warning receivers (RWR) and chaff/flare countermeasures) of the aircraft.

-The modernized A-4SU and TA-4SU versions with its new F404 turbofan engine had 29% more thrust, which resulted in a 30% reduction in takeoff time as well as an increase in usable payload, range and maximum speed.
-The maximum speed now at sea level is 610 kn, and maximum cruise speed at 30000 ft is 446 kn.
+SAI served as the main contractor for the upgrade project and a non-afterburning General Electric F404-GE-100D turbofan engine selected to power it, the scheme was extended to cover the entire fleet of newer A-4S-1s.
+The work involved a complete avionics modernisation, which included a nose-mounted Pave Penny laser seeker, an Inertial navigation system (INS), a Tactical air navigation system (TACAN), fore & aft Radar warning receivers (RWR) and chaff/flare countermeasures.
+The modernized A-4SU and TA-4SU versions had 29% more thrust, which resulted in a 30% reduction in takeoff time as well as an increase in usable payload, range and maximum speed.
+The maximum speed now at sea level is 610 kn, and maximum cruise speed at 30000 ft was 446 kn.

 Operational history

 Head on profile of an A-4SU, note the cranked refuelling probe, the drooped leading edge slats as well as the ram-air intake.
 Also, inert AIM-9 Sidewinders painted in blue are carried on the outboard pylons.

 By 1974, the RSAF received enough refurbished A-4S to form the No. 142 Gryphon Squadron and No. 143 Phoenix Sqn, which were based at Tengah Air Base and Changi Air Base, respectively.
 In RSAF service, the A-4S/TA-4S were given 3-digit serials starting with 6 (e.g. 600, 651).
 From 1982, A-4S-1 and TA-4S-1 Skyhawks were also obtained as attrition replacements; in 1984, the balance was allocated to form a new unit - No. 145 Hornet Squadron which was also based at Tengah Air Base.
 These were given 3-digit serial starting with 9 (e.g. 900, 929).
-In total, approximately 150 airframes (all A-4Bs and Cs) were acquired by Singapore.
+In total, 150 airframes (all A-4Bs and Cs) were acquired by Singapore.

 The modernized A-4SU Super Skyhawks were first received by 143 Squadron, followed by 142 and 145 Squadron of the RSAF from 1989 onwards.
 The type was also operated by the RSAF Black Knights aerobatic display team for precision aerial manoeuvers from 1990 to 2000.

 One TA-4SU leading two A-4SUs on the flight line at Korat AB, Thailand, during Exercise Cope Tiger '02.